Ina-arpine/app-theme/development-strategy.md

 - Add flexbox grid class such as `col-xs-12,col-sm-8, col-md-6, col-lg-4` to make web site responsive for different screen sizes.
 - Add alignment property `end` for align item into row to start from the end of the row
 - Add alignment property `middle`for align item into row  vertically middle
+- Add same rules above to `about, services, and contact pages`

 ### CSS